jimpea/github_tutorial/git_intro.md

     Make initial file version
 ```

 The git log provides a history of your file.
 You can revert all your changed to an earlier commit.
-In this way you retain controll over the files.
+In this way you retain control over the files.

 Your repo can contain many files and sub folders.